How to Configure Folder Redirection GPO in Windows Server 2012 R2

 12. Login with the domain user and run the command gpupdate /force to force the Group Policy.
 It might ask to logoff and then login back to implement Group Policies.

-Folder redirection policy is configured to save the user content at the centralized location.
+Server 2012 R2 Folder redirection Group policy is configured to save the user content at the centralized location.
 It would help user in accessing their content from any computer within the domain.
 It is not limited to My Documents, it can also be used to redirect Pictures, Movies, Videos, Desktop, start menu, favorites, downloads, etc at the centralized location.
 Major benefit of centralized management is to take the consolidated backup and fast recovery.